amanbhadauria01/Fanpage/README.md

 # Fanpage
 Link - https://fanpageco18.herokuapp.com/
 #### What is Fanpage ?
+Fanpage is a Full stack website, which provides details about superheroes.
 #### Why Fanpage ?
+Fanpage have a discussion forum on each superhero page, where users can talk about their favourite superhero.

 ## Authentication
 When a user logs in using email and password, verifying the credentials is authentication.